jcs15c/sphere_cvt/README.md

 The following projections are from left to right, top to bottom: Mercator, Lambert Cylindrical, Albers Conal, Winkel Tripel

 ![Coast Map Projections](https://github.com/jcs15c/sphere_cvt/blob/master/output/examples/Map_Projections.png "Coast_Map_Projections")

+## Sampling Methods

+Due to the difficulties in applying a perfectly uniform grid on a sphere, we use several different approximations that are relatively easy to calculate.
+The followingi sample methods are, from left to right, top top bottom: Fibonaci Spiral, Helical Spiral, Monte Carlo, Lebedev (Limited to 1731 points)